 This class is designed to immerse students in various different robotic platforms and programming languages.
 Students design and develop their own projects using the platform that best fits their design goals.
-We also expand into current topics like smart sensors, Bluetooth, and vision systems.
-Students will design and print a unique object with CAD software and our SD printer.
-Current platforms include: Vex PIC, Vex IQ, Vex Cortex, Lego EV3, Lego NXT, Arduino, Arduino 32bit, Netduino, Raspberry Pi, Flowbotics Studio, EZ-Robot, lynxmotion hexapod, Robotics humanoid, and Hovis humanoid.
+The course also expands into current topics like smart sensors, automation, Bluetooth technologies, drones and vision systems.
+Students will compete against other teams in VEXIQ/VEX 5 and SkillsUSA while working on certification in FAA.